pongasoft/emscripten-glfw/docs/Usage.md

 - `glfwSetClipboardString` always copy the string to the internal clipboard and tries to copy to the external one (which may fail)
 - `glfwGetClipboardString` always return the contents of the internal clipboard
-- `emscripten::glfw3::GetClipboardString` tries to fetch the content of the external clipboard and if successful, also copies it to the internal one
+- `emscripten::glfw3::GetClipboardString` (resp. `emscripten_glfw_get_clipboard_string`) tries to fetch the
+   content of the external clipboard and if successful, also copies it to the internal one

 Here is how you would access the external clipboard: